Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I lack confidence in my cooking ability and need help. <!-- Testing Lessons Index Cards -->

 #### Expectation(s):
 1. Index cards rotate appropriately and have a good UX.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester knows that every index card with two sides of information must have **More on back-->** on it.
+1. The tester knows that every index card with two sides of information displays the text **More on back-->**.
 1. The tester knows the content of each **Lesson** card.

 #### Testing Step(s):